tomasferrarisenda/automate-all-the-things-insane-X/README.md

 7. Save this new application.yaml in the [argo-cd/applications/infra directory](argo-cd/applications/infra).

 That's it!
 Now you just need to wait.
 When Argo sees the new application.yaml it will deploy it automatically.<br>
-If you need to make any further customizations to the chart, you can modify the values-custom.yaml or the content of the custom-templates directory.<br>
+If you need to make any further customizations to the chart, you can modify the values-custom.yaml or the contents of the custom-templates directory.<br>
 If you want to remove the tool from your cluster, just delete the application.yaml you created and wait.

 We can follow this same logic for deploying new my-app services, for example a second backend.